 With edibles, THC is absorbed through the gut and the absorbed compounds are processed in the liver (which metabolizes THC into 11-hydroxy-THC, a compound more potent than THC) before the remaining THC and its metabolites circulate through the bloodstream to eventually reach the brain.
 The process can take anywhere from 45 minutes to three hours.
 Because it takes so long, the consumer may eat an edible and think it had no effect, then eat more before realizing that they’ve overindulged.
 Proper dosing – and waiting – is critical to provide a safe experience and that begins with the correct labeling of the dosage.
 The goal isn’t necessarily to get high: often the goal is pain management, prevention of seizures or more mundane uses such as sleep aid.

-Because there are differences in the way labs measure the potency of an edible versus the potency of botanical flower or concentrate, it’s not as simple as listing the percentage of botanical strength (i.e., 5 percent THC) the way the alcohol industry labels beer, for example, as a percentage of alcohol by volume (ABV).
+Because there are differences in the way labs measure the potency of an edible versus the potency of the flower or concentrate, it’s not as simple as listing the percentage of cannabinoid strength (i.e., 5 percent THC) the way the alcohol industry labels beer, for example, as a percentage of alcohol by volume (ABV).
 Instead, the packaging for edibles will often indicate both the milligrams of THC per serving, as well as the total in the entire package: for example, a package of gummy bears may contain 150mg of THC while each gummy bear has 10mg.

 By using the concentrate, which can be tested, edibles manufacturers can ensure consistency.
 Because THC is so heavily regulated, each batch of edibles is tested prior to being released for retail sale to ensure correct labeling and consistent dosages.

 Full compliance tests require a minimum of 8g of a sample.
-Solid samples – such as edibles and botanical flower – are ground up, combined with a liquid to dilute and extract the substance to be tested, then mixed.
+Solid samples – such as edibles and the flower – are ground up, combined with a liquid to dilute and extract the substance to be tested, then mixed.
 The resulting mixture should accurately represent the complete molecular makeup of the original sample.
 To measure consistent amounts of compounds, active ingredients, excipients or other pharmaceutically inert material, test labs employ balances like Adam’s NTEP-approved Highland series.

 Quality control and the assurance that the consumer is aware of accurate THC levels remain critical to ensuring a safe, effective experience with edibles.